 Here’s the thing – shitty moods are uncomfortable to feel.
-And having them pointed out to you – especially by the number one person in your life – can be doubly uncomfortable.
+And having them pointed out to you – especially by your partner – can be especially uncomfortable.

-We often mistake a question for an attack because deep down we feel ashamed of our ‘ugly feelings’ – like anger, sadness, shame or defeat.
-We think we shouldn’t be having them.
+We often mistake a question for an attack because deep down we feel ashamed of our ‘ugly feelings’.

-And if it’s difficult for you to accept your shitty feels, it’s a stretch to believe that your partner does.
+And if it’s difficult for you to accept your shitty feels, it’s a stretch to believe that your partner accepts them.